nroduit/weasis-pacs-connector/README.md

 ### Installation ###

-It requires a web application container like JBoss or Tomcat.
+It requires a web application container like Tomcat or JBoss.

 Go [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) and download these Weasis files.
 * From the folder with the latest version number: